jjwlee94/jjwlee94/README.md

 # 🌟 About me

-- 🇰🇷 Born in Korea
+- 🇰🇷 Born in South Korea
 - 🇨🇦 Raised in Canada
 - 🎓 Graduated from University of Toronto, Honours Bachelor of Science in Psychology
 - 💻 Graduated from Lighthouse Labs, Diploma in Web Development